Our Story

 Heard — every parent deserves to feel seen, supported, and validated.

-Herd – the strength of community and collective action walking beside parents in their most vulnerable moments.
+Herd — the power of community walking beside families in their most vulnerable moments.

-This dual meaning captures our mission: to ensure every parent is heard and every family has a herd.
+Together, they reflect our mission: ensuring every parent is heard and every family has a herd.